nzielln/animator/animation/resources/README.md

 ## View Design
 We implemented three views, a [Text](/src/cs5004/animator/view/TextView.java), [SVG](/src/cs5004/animator/view/SVGView.java), and [Visual](/src/cs5004/animator/view/GraphicView.java) views.
-We first by defining and implementing a [View](/src/cs5004/animator/view/View.java) interface that has methods for reading inputs from the CLI, extracting useful information (in file, out file, view and speed) and passing that information to our ```animate()``` method that then displays the output of the veiw.
+We first started by defining and implementing a [View](/src/cs5004/animator/view/View.java) interface that has methods for reading inputs from the CLI, extracting useful information (in file, out file, view and speed) and passing that information to our ```animate()``` method that then displays the output of the each veiw.
 From our main class, [EasyAnimator](/src/cs5004/animator/EasyAnimator.java), we call each respectful view based on what is read from the CLI.
-To store our view, we uses an abstract [ViewFactory](/src/cs5004/animator/view/ViewFactory.java) the creates the view from this input.
+To store our view, we uses an abstract factory, [ViewFactory](/src/cs5004/animator/view/ViewFactory.java) that creates the view from this input.

 Our ```animate()``` is implemented in each view.
 Additional private methods were created to aid in the implementation of the views.

+In the [Text](/src/cs5004/animator/view/TextView.java) view, if a ```-out``` argument is provided, a .txt file will be generated to store the information.

 ### Graphic View

+Our [Visual](/src/cs5004/animator/view/GraphicView.java) uses a JFrame with our animation taking place in a JPanel, [GraphicPanel](/src/cs5004/animator/view/GraphicPanel.java), component.
+The [GraphicView](/src/cs5004/animator/view/GraphicView.java) frame passes infromation from our file to the panel as a list of shapes at time 0 to start of the animation, as well as our whole model for further updates.
+To ensure that the full animation is shown at each time, our GraphicPanel inherits the dimensions of the frame (which uses a BorderLayout).
+This ensures that the dimension of the canvas and preserved when the window is minimized, maximized, or when it's resized.
+Additionally a JScrollPane was added to the frame to allow for scrolling if the animation is able to be fully displayed on the canvas.

+Our GraphicPanel updates the canvas at every increment of time, with a thread added to set a delay before each new display of shapes on the canvas.
+The shape to be displayed is a list of shapes generated from our ```getByTime(int t)``` method.

 ## Controller Design (Assignment 8)